 In some cases, medicines used to control periods of fast heart rate are combined with use of a pacemaker, which guards against periods of slow heart rate.

-The syndrome is progressive, which means it usually gets worse over time.
+The syndrome is most often progressive.
+This means it gets worse over time in most cases.

 The long-term outlook is excellent for people who have a permanent pacemaker implanted.

 - Other symptoms of the condition

 Keeping your heart healthy by eating a well-balanced diet and exercising can prevent many types of heart disease.

 You may need to avoid some types of medicines.
 Many times, the condition is not preventable.

 Bradycardia-tachycardia syndrome; Sinus node dysfunction; Slow heart rate - sick sinus; Tachy-brady syndrome; Sinus pause - sick sinus; Sinus arrest - sick sinus

 Olgin JE, Zipes DP.
 Specific arrhythmias: diagnosis and treatment.
 In: Mann DL, Zipes DP, Libby P, Bonow RO, Braunwald E, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 10th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 37.

 Zimetbaum P. Cardiac arrhythmias with supraventricular origin.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 64.